Get our Cookbook for FREE! โ†’

 Wrapping It Up

 Pan-fried walleye is one of those recipes that proves simple really is best.
-With just a quick breading and a hot skillet, you get fish that’s golden and crunchy on the outside, yet moist and flaky inside.
-The light cracker crumb coating lets the sweet, mild flavor of walleye shine through without overpowering it.
+Whether you choose the classic approach with crunchy cracker crumbs or the elegant version with butter-basting and lemon-garlic brightness, you’ll get fish that’s golden and crispy on the outside, yet moist and flaky inside.

 You may also like: